leovantoji/Machine-Learning-Engineer-Nanodegree/Term_2_Notes.md

 - The **Off-Policy Method** for the Prediction Problem: Generate episodes from following policy *b*, where *b ≠ π*.
 The generated episodes will then be used to estimate *v<sub>π</sub>*.
 - The **On-Policy Method** for the Prediction Problem: Generate episodes from following policy *π*.
 The generated episodes will then be used to estimate *v<sub>π</sub>*.
 - Each occurence of state *s ∈ S* in an episode is called a **visit** to *s*.
-  - First-visit MC method is unbiased.
+  - **First-visit MC** method estimates *v<sub>π</sub>(s)* as the average of the returns following only first visits to *s* (that is, it ignores returns that are associated to later visits).
+This method is unbiased.
-  - Every-visit MC method is biased.
+  - **Every-visit MC** method estimates *v<sub>π</sub>(s)* as the average of the returns following all visits to *s*.
+This method is biased.
 Initially, every-visit MC has lower mean squared error (MSE), but as more episodes are collected, first-visit MC attains better MSE.
   - Both first-visit and every-visit MC method are guaranteed to converge to the true value function, as the number of visits to each state approaches infinity.
 - We won't use MC prediction to estimate the action-values corresponding to a deterministic policy; this is because many state-action pairs will never be visited (since a deterministic policy always chooses the same action from each state).
 Instead, so that convergence is guaranteed, we will only estimate action-value functions corresponding to policies where each action has a nonzero probability of being selected from each state.
 - The **Control Problem**: How might an agent determine an optimal policy *π<sub>\*</sub>* from interactions with the environment?
-- **Generalised Policy Iteration**:
+- **Generalised Policy Iteration (GPI)** refers to the general method of using alternating rounds of policy evaluation and improvement in the search for an optimal policy.
+All of the reinforcement learning algorithms we examine in this course can be classified as GPI.
+The pseudocode is shown below:
   - Initialise *N(s,a) = 0* for all *s ∈ S, a ∈ A(s)*.
   - Initialise *Q(s,a) = 0* for all *s ∈ S, a ∈ A(s)*.
   - Begin with starting policy *π*.